oranda/libanius-scalajs-react/README.md

 Install
 =======

-Currently this is just a single-user application and you need to have Scala installed to run it.
-It has been testted with Scala 2.11.6, Java 8, and sbt 0.13.6.
+You need to have Scala installed to run Libanius-ScalaJs-React.
+It has been tested with Scala 2.11.6, Java 8, and sbt 0.13.6.

 To install, either download the zip file for this project or clone it with git: